khanhduytran0/LiveContainer/README.md

 - Only one guest app can run at a time.
 This is much more like 3 apps limit where you have to disable an app to run another (switching between app in LiveContainer is instant).
 - Remote push notification might not work. ~~If you have a paid developer account then you don't even have to use LiveContainer~~
 - Querying custom URL schemes might not work(?)
+- File picker might be broken for unknown reasons.

 ## TODO
 - Auto lock orientation